YU-Zhejian/LinuxMiniPrograms/Readme.md

 ## Compatibility

 * GNU/Linux distributions: Tested and fully supported.
 * BSD and MacOS: Currently, the program does not support BSD and other BSD-based systems (such as MacOS).
 We're working on this in branch BSD.
+Known problems are listed below:

+	* `ps` in bin/pss.
+Fixed.

+	* `sed` in install.sh.
+Fixed.

+	* The coloring support of `more` in programs that support `--more:[more]`.
+Not and will not be fixed.
+Please use `--more:cat` to get the right color.

+	* `xz` in bin/autozip bin/autounzip.
+Fixed.

+	* `tar` in bin/autozip bin/autounzip.
+Fixed.

+	* `ls` in bin/pls lib/libfindpython installer.sh.
+Fixed.

 * CYGWin and Git Bash: Tested.
 We provide full support for CYGWin but some of the programs may fail on Git Bash.